akiarie/blog/_posts/2018-07-05-divine-truth.md

-Oh that our hearts would tremble, suddenly and uncontrollably, with exceedingly-great fear, every time the thought of doubting, of tampering with, of stretching, of manipulating, of misapplying, or of practising cunning with the Word of God enters our sinful minds!
+Oh that our hearts would tremble, suddenly and uncontrollably, with exceedingly-great fear, every time the thought of doubting, of tampering with, of stretching, of manipulating, of misapplying, or of practising cunning with the word of God enters our sinful minds!
 Let us learn to flee to our knees and cry with Agur,
 > Surely I am too stupid to be a man.
 I have not the understanding of a man.
 > I have not learned wisdom, nor have I knowledge of the Holy One.